benjamin-s-hobbs/reading-notes/301-Read04-Routing.md

 * What are the three options of promiscuous mode and what does each do?

-  * Deny - (Default) Any traffic not intended to the virtual network adapter is
+  * Deny - (Default) Any traffic not intended to the virtual network adapter is hidden from the VM.

-  * Allow VMs -
+  * Allow VMs - All traffic is hidden from the network adapter except the traffic transmitted to and from other VMs.

-  * Allow All -
+  * Allow All - There are no restrictions in this mode.
+A VM network adapter can see all incoming and out going traffic.

 * What is Port Forwarding?

+  * Port forwarding is a process of intercepting traffic addressed to the appropriate IP address and port in addition to redirecting that traffic to a different IP address and/or port.

 ## Things I want to know more about